-- 3. A candidate for an Honours degree in Pure Science who has obtained three appropriate General Certificate of Education Advanced Level passes or passes deemed to be equivalent may be offered direct entry to Second level modules, and, notwithstanding General Regulations 13 and 23-29 and Science Regulations 3-5 and 7, shall be required to gain 360 credits for the B.Sc. and 420 credits for the M.Sci. and M.Chem., 480 credits for the M.Phys., 240 credits for B.Sc.
-Special degree or 240 credits for a B.Sc.
-General. - 4.
-In the case of students eligible for admission under 2 or 3 above, the Head of School in consultation with the Dean of the Faculty shall determine whether a student is qualified to enter Second or Third level modules offered by the School. - 5.
+- 2. A student who, before matriculating in a Faculty, has completed a period of study in another University or Institution of Higher or Further Education, or has alternative accredited study, may be deemed by the Business Committee of that Faculty to have gained up to 120 credits for courses passed in each year of study in that institution, or up to a maximum of 180 credits for part-time evening students, - 3.
+A candidate for an Honours degree, except in Medical Science, who has obtained appropriate Advanced Level, Advanced Higher or equivalent passes, may be offered entry "with advanced standing".
+Such candidates may be awarded up to 120 credits towards a particular degree programme by the Faculty Business Committee. - 4.
+In the case of students eligible for admission under 2 or 3 above, the Head of School in consultation with the Dean of the Faculty shall determine whether a student is qualified to enter Second or Third level modules offered by the School - 5.
 For students registered on an accredited overseas educational programme, a period of study at a foreign university will form an integral and compulsory part of the degree programme.
 Such students successfully completing the degree programme shall be awarded the degree "with Study Abroad". - 6.
-A student who, before matriculating in a Faculty has obtained a first degree with Honours from another university, may be deemed by the Council of that Faculty to have gained 240 credits in respect of completing that degree, and may be permitted to enter an Honours Programme, the Programme prerequisites for which are deemed by the Head of School to be fulfilled by that prior qualification.
+A student who, before matriculating in a Faculty has obtained a first degree with Honours from another university, may be deemed by the Business Committee of that Faculty to have gained 240 credits in respect of completing that degree, and may be permitted to enter an Honours Programme, the Programme prerequisites for which are deemed by the Head of School to be fulfilled by that prior qualification.